AverageAl/project1/README.md

 Each member will explain how his part fits into the whole business during a 10-15 minute total presentation.

-Each member of the team will be responsible for at minimum:
+Each team member will individually create, at least, the following four features:

 1: Visualforce page(s) contains some feature relevant to business